Sailesh-Singh/Cloud-Practitioner/Introduction to Cloud 101/AWS Core Services Lab/LAB1: Introduction to Amazon S3 /README.md

 +   Under <b>Block public access (bucket settings)</b>, choose <b>Edit</b> to change the settings.
 +   Clear the check box for the  <b>Block all public access</b> option, and then leave all other options cleared.

++   A dialogue box opens asking you to confirm your changes.
+Enter  `confirm` in the field, and then choose  <b>Confirm</b>

+A message that says <b>Successfully edited Block Public Access settings for this bucket</b>.  displays at the top of the window.

++   Choose the <b>Objects</b>  tab.
++   Choose the <b>new-report.png</b> file name.
++   At the upper right on the <b>new-report.png</b> overview page, choose the <b>Object actions</b>  dropdown menu, and select <b>Make public</b>.

+> <small>Notice the warning:  <b>When public read access is enabled and not blocked by Block Public Access settings, anyone in the world can access the specified objects.</b> This warning reminds you that if you make the object public, then everyone in the world will be able to read the object.</small>

++   Choose <b>Make public</b> and you should see the green banner <b>Successfully edited public access</b> at the top of the window.
++   In the upper right, choose <b>Close</b> to return to the <b>new-report.png</b> object overview.
++   Return to the browser tab that displayed  <b>Access Denied</b> for the new-report.png object, and refresh the page.

+The new-report.png object now displays properly because it is publicly accessible.

++   Close the web browser tab that displays your new-report.png image, and return to the tab with the Amazon S3 Management Console.